 The Greenfield Library does not permit food of any kind in the library.
 Drinks in secure, closed containers are permitted.
 Drinks that are not secure include the following: drinks without lids, open coffee cups, bottles without caps, and soda cans.
 Beverages in any container are prohibited in the new program and reference rooms.
 Please help the Greenfield Library protect its collection for present and future generations by adhering to the food and drink policy.

 The use of cell phones is prohibited in the library.
 We ask that patrons turn off cell phones or set them to silent or vibrate before entering the building.
 If patrons need to make or take a call, we ask that they please step outside to do so.

-Pets are not permitted on campus; therefore they are also not permitted in the library.
 Only animals assisting those with disabilities are allowed into the library.

 Greenfield Library holds forth that the privacy of all users shall be respected in compliance with federal and state laws, and in accordance with professional standards.
 Our policies conform to the professional code of ethics established by the American Library Association, which states "We protect each library user's right to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired, or transmitted."
 Greenfield Library will not release personal information gathered or collected by the library except to the extent permitted or required by law.